kballard237/AC209a-Final-Project/README.md

 ## Details on Sensor 1 Issues for Future Student Use

 <p align="justify">
-Given Sensor 1 troubles, we wanted to provide some visualizations of these issues in consideration of future projects and troibleshooting processes.
+Given Sensor 1 troubles, we wanted to provide some visualizations of these issues in consideration of future projects and troubleshooting processes.
 Sensor 1 experienced numerous issues with early collections (i.e. necessity of hard reset or else no data written to SD card) that led to several empty collections.
-These were eventually able to resolved at the end of October with help from Evan in the Active Learning Labs.
+These were eventually able to be resolved at the end of October with help from Evan in the Active Learning Labs.
 Sensor 1 was able to collect 2 full weeks of consecutive data to prepare for models presented in Milestone 3, corresponding to the first section of this report.
 </p>

 <p align="justify">